-What makes our eparchial core image unique from other related eparchy's is how we are pictured as a community of people.
+What makes our eparchial core image unique from other eparchies is how we are represented as a community of people.
 Using a variety of images with clergy, laity, and religious is vital to demonstrate our vibrant faith life.
 Both digital (our website and Instagram pictured) and traditional print (program guide pictured) should follow this.